amyliu1437/capstone-bookreview/README.md

 6. Deploy client and server projects for production use.
 7. Conduct testing and bug fixes to ensure a seamless user experience.
 8. Develop user registration and login functionality.
-9. Explore additional features such as pagin and search options.
+9. Explore additional features such as pagination options.

 ## Nice-to-haves

+- Introduce the search function for user to search books in the list.
 - Integration with external book APIs for expanded book listings.
 - Allow user to search and upload books they want to review.
 - Add the function that user can edit his profile item.